 Alabama’s Child Support Guidelines have been amended, effective May 1, 2022, incorporating significant changes to the prior child support guidelines.
+You may be wondering how these changes to Alabama child support laws could affect how you make child support payments.
 Some of the most important key changes are as follows:

 • All of the support amounts have increased.